 A. H. Belo, headquartered in Dallas, Texas, is the leading local news and information publishing company in Texas.
-The Company has commercial printing, distribution and direct mail capabilities, as well as a presence in emerging media and digital marketing.
-While focusing on extending the Company's media platforms, A. H. Belo delivers news and information in innovative ways to a broad range of audiences with diverse interests and lifestyles.
-The Company publishes The Dallas Morning News (www.dallasnews.com), Texas' leading newspaper and winner of nine Pulitzer Prizes, and various niche publications targeting specific audiences.
+The Company has a growing presence in emerging media and digital marketing, and maintains capabilities related to commercial printing, distribution and direct mail.
+A. H. Belo delivers news in innovative ways to a broad range of audiences with diverse interests and Company publishes The Dallas Morning News (www.dallasnews.com), Texas' leading newspaper and winner of nine Pulitzer Prizes, and various niche publications targeting specific audiences.
 Its newspaper operations also provide commercial printing and distribution services to several large national newspapers.
 In addition, the Company has the capabilities of a full-service strategy, creative and media agency that focuses on strategic and digital marketing, and data intelligence that provide a measurable return on investment to its clients.